Ersindacalista/chip8emulator/README.md

 # chip8emulator
-A simple opensource chip8 emulator made in c++
+A simple opensource chip8 emulator made in c++ for learning porpose